Analysis | 4 takeaways from Day One of Trump’s second impeachment trial

 Maybe Sasse wasn’t a winnable vote, but again, it was certainly a novel strategy.

+“I’ve seen a lot of lawyers and a lot of arguments and that was -- that was not one of the finest I’ve seen," Sen. John Cornyn (R-Tex.) said.

+Trump ally Alan Dershowitz also added on Newsmax: "Maybe he’ll bring it home, but right now, it does not appear to me to be effective advocacy. ...
+It’s not the kind of argument I would have made, I have to tell you that.”

-A Trump ally familiar with the legal strategy told The Washington Post that Castor’s presentation was meant to lower the temperature in the room “before dropping the hammer” on the constitutionality question, which Castor’s colleague David Schoen delved into in much greater detail.
-Castor himself admitted: “I’ll be quite frank with you: We changed what we were going to do on account that we thought the House managers’ presentation was well done.
-And I wanted you to know that we have responses to those things.”
+A Trump ally familiar with the legal strategy told The Washington Post that Castor’s presentation was meant to lower the temperature in the room after Raskin’s presentation “before dropping the hammer.”

+Schoen offered a more detailed legal case about the issue at hand, repeatedly calling it a “snap impeachment."
+He was also much harsher about Democrats’ motives, concluding by suggesting this was somehow an effort to negate the votes of Trump’s supporters (even as those votes objectively counted in the election).

+“The singular goal of the House managers and House leadership in pursuing the impeachment conviction of Donald Trump is to use these proceedings to disenfranchise at least 74 million Americans with whom they viscerally disagree and to ensure that neither they nor any other American ever again can cast a vote for Donald Trump," Schoen said.

 3. The key vote

-The day concluded with a significant vote on whether the Senate had jurisdiction to hold he trial.
-And brass tacks: It provided almost no indication the Trump’s conviction is any more likely today than it was yesterday.
+The day concluded with a significant vote on whether the Senate had jurisdiction to hold this trial.
+The result indicated Trump’s conviction is no more likely today than it was yesterday.

 Previously, 45 of 50 GOP senators voted that the trial was unconstitutional.
-That was somewhat surprising given some voting that it was unconstitutional had previously expressed reservations about Trump’s conduct, including Senate Minority Leader Mitch McConnell (R-Ky.), who had expressed an openness to convicting Trump.
+That was somewhat surprising given some voting that it was unconstitutional had previously expressed reservations about Trump’s conduct, such as Senate Minority Leader Mitch McConnell (R-Ky.).

 The vote Tuesday, though, was pretty much the same.
 Only one GOP senator voted that the Senate had jurisdiction after previously voting the trial was unconstitutional: Sen. Bill Cassidy (R-La.).
 McConnell voted that it didn’t.
 In the end, 44 GOP senators voted not to move forward.

 Cassidy had previewed such a vote this weekend, indicating he was still open to hearing the evidence.
 He also suggested the previous vote was a hasty one in which senators didn’t have a chance to fully digest the arguments.
+And the Trump team’s performance didn’t do much for him.

 That apparently only applies to Cassidy.
 And while his vote is significant as a senator from a very conservative state, it still leaves Democrats needing the votes of 11 GOP senators who voted that the Senate didn’t even have jurisdiction to try a former president in the first place.